WeAreWizards/blog/content/articles/flow-and-typescript-1.md

                                   ^^^^^^^^^^^^^^^^^^^ exports of "../reducers/lists"
 ```

-This is preferable over the default ES6 behaviour of assigning `undefined` to variables that aren't found in the imported library.
+This is preferable over the default Javascript behaviour of assigning `undefined` to variables that aren't found in the imported library.

 ### Union types